mig1984/bashible/README.md

 #!/usr/local/bin/bashible

 @ Loading lists
-  - output_to_var HOMES is not empty_output ls -1 /home
+  - output_to_var HOMES is not empty_output of ls -1 /home
-  - output_to_var VHOSTS is not empty_output ls -1 /etc/nginx/vhosts.d
+  - output_to_var VHOSTS is not empty_output of ls -1 /etc/nginx/vhosts.d

 @ Rsyncing data and saving error messages into a file
   - quiet output_to_file errlog.txt -2 rsync /foo /bar